Tuesday 7pm to 8pm.

 Coached outdoor sessions around Steyning and the South Downs.
 Typically interval training – incorporating speed, resistance and technique.

 To get involved, book into a session and turn up in your run kit.
 Wear something light / reflective.
 Runners are welcome to join us for a few weeks before deciding whether they would like to become members.
-In order to comply with Covid-19 regulations, all runners must book before attending.
-This can be done by here.
+Runners must book before attending.
+This can be done here.

 Benefits of joining SAC: